One Day in San Jose. Exploring Costa Rica’s quirky capital.

 Interestingly, I noticed that most of the iconic buildings and landmarks have the Costa Rica flag flying proud.

-Here are the popular places which are usually included in walking tours:
+Here are the popular places which are usually included in a free walking tour of San Jose.

 Teatro Nacional de Costa Rica (National Theatre).